 A relaxed, welcoming and informal service which mixes the modern and traditional.
 It’s an opportunity to reflect, pray and connect with God and see how Christian faith really does make a difference to everyday life.
 Ideal if you’re new to church or don’t like formality.

-4.00pm Choral Evensong (not every week – see below for details)
+4.00pm Choral Evensong (not every week – the “What’s On” section for details)

 Book of Common Prayer